-V2bTwo Stage - the total valving stack is made up of a combination of a Lo-Speed Stack and a Hi-Speed Stack.
+V2bTwo Stage - For Two Stage Stacks the total valving stack is made up of a combination of a Lo-Speed Stack and a Hi-Speed Stack.
 Put the valving on the shaft in the order listed, starting with the smallest diameter shim of the Hi-Speed Stack.
-Then the Lo-Speed Stack gets placed on top of the Hi-Speed Stack starting with the small diameter and ending with the largest diameter shim closest to the Gold Valve. (figure 1 - your exact configuration may look slightly different.
+Then the Lo-Speed Stack gets placed on top of the Hi-Speed Stack starting with the small diameter and ending with the largest diameter shim closest to the Gold Valve. (see figure 1 - your exact configuration may look slightly different.)